rexcontrols/REXexamples/0202_Function_Blocks_ADVANCED/0202-12_RDC_Data_Exchange/README.md

-﻿Data exchange via the RDC function block
+Data exchange via the RDC function block
 ========================================

-This folder contains the source files for the demonstration project on data exchange between two target devices of REX.
+This folder contains the source files for the demonstration project on data exchange between two target devices of REXYGEN.
 The example is based on the RDC function block (Remote Data Connection), which requires a licence for advanced function blocks.